red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/event-generation-and-matching.rst

         send StartUtteranceBotAction(script="Hello") as $utterance_event_ref

-This generates an :ref:`UMIM <UMIM intro>` event on the event channel to be received again by other system components.
+This generates a :ref:`UMIM <UMIM intro>` event on the event channel to be received again by other system components.
 We also introduce the event matching statement:

 .. important::
     Event matching statement definition: